Dr Matthias vom Hau

-Matthias vom Hau is an Assistant Professor of comparative politics at the Institut Barcelona d’Estudis Internacionals (IBEI) and Research Associate with ESID.
+Matthias vom Hau is an Associate Professor and Ramón y Cajal Researcher at the Institut Barcelona d’Estudis Internacionals (IBEI) and research associate with ESID.
 A sociologist by training, he has a PhD (2007) from Brown University and previously held a postdoctoral fellowship at the University of Manchester.

-Matthias has been involved in several projects with ESID.
-These include: ‘State capacity and inclusive development: new challenges and directions‘ (ESID working paper No. 2); and ‘The ethnic diversity and public goods provision hypothesis revisited: Exploring the effects of ethnicity on state capacity’ (with Prerna Singh, in: B. Bukenya, S. Hickey, and K. Sen (eds.), The Politics of Inclusive Development: Interrogating the Evidence.
-New York: Oxford University Press, 2014).
+Singh, P. and Vom Hau, M. (2014).
+‘The ethnic diversity and public goods provision hypothesis revisited: Exploring the effects of ethnicity on state capacity’, in B. Bukenya, S. Hickey, and K. Sen (eds.), The Politics of Inclusive Development: Interrogating the Evidence.
+New York: Oxford University Press.

 His current project, titled The impact of ethnicity on state capacity, aims to identify specific causal mechanisms that link ethnicity to state capacity.

 Vom Hau, M., Scott, J. and Hulme, D. (2012).
 ‘Beyond the BRICS: Alternative strategies of influence in the global politics of development’, European Journal of Development Research, 24(2).

 Vom Hau, M. and Wilde, G. (2010). ‘”We have always lived here”: Indigenous movements, citizenship and poverty in Argentine’, Journal of Development Studies, 46(7).